MicrosoftDocs/visualstudio-docs/docs/profiling/threads-view-parallel-performance.md

 To determine which thread unblocked another thread, select the blocking segment on the timeline.
 If the Concurrency Visualizer can determine the unblocking thread, it draws a line between the unblocking thread and the executing segment that follows the blocking segment.
 Select the **Unblocking Stack** tab in the bottom pane to see the relevant call stack.

 ## Profile reports
-Below the timeline graph is a pane with **Profile Report** **Current**, and **Unblocking Stack** report tabs.
+Below the timeline graph is a pane with **Profile Report**, **Current**, and **Unblocking Stack** report tabs.
 The reports automatically update as you change the timeline and threads selections.
 For large traces, the reports pane might be temporarily unavailable while updates are calculated.

 ### Profile Report tab

-The **Profile Report** has two filters: **Noise reduction at** and **Just My Code**.
-To filter out call tree entries where little time was spent, type a filter value between 0 and 99 percent.
+The **Profile Report** has two filters:

+- To filter out call tree entries where little time was spent, type a filter value between 0 and 99 percent in the **Noise reduction at** field.
 The default value is 2 percent.
-To view the call tree for only your code, select the **Just My Code** check box.
+- To view call trees for only your code, select the **Just My Code** check box.
 To view all call trees, clear the check box.

-The **Profile Report** tab shows reports that correspond to the entries in the legend to the left.
-To display a report, choose one of the entries.
+The **Profile Report** tab shows reports for the categories and links in the legend.
+To display a report, select one of the entries on the left:

 - **Execution**
   The **Execution** report shows the breakdown of the time the application spent in execution.